una-auxme/paf/doc/planning/Behavior_tree.md

 ### Behaviours

-`Behaviours` are implemented in the `code/planning/behavior_agent/behaviours/` directory.
-All the behaviours used in the current version of the tree are contained as skeletons.
+`Behaviours` are implemented in the `code/planning/src/behavior_agent/behaviours/` directory.
+All the behaviors used in the current version of the tree are contained as skeletons.

 #### Blackboard

 To deal with the asynchronicity of ROS, all the topics this tree subscribes to, should be written to the Blackboard at the beginning of each tick.
 A node is available, that automates this task.
-Just add your node to the list in `src/behavior_agent/behaviours/topics2blackboard.py`:
+Just add your node to the list in `code/planning/src/behavior_agent/behaviours/topics2blackboard.py`:

 ``` python
 ...